Enigmatic-Smile/docs/stream/sdks/react-native/guide.md

 ### 10. Check your setup

-You should have the SDK set up as the following example shows:
+You should have the SDK set up similar to what you see in the example below:

 ```javascript
 const countries = [